faithvoid/HerculesDJ4Set-ReMiXXX/README.md

 ## Working:
 - All buttons work as expected.
 - Jogwheels (need to apply a bit of pressure, light scratching doesn't work yet, any help would be appreciated!)
+- Scratching on jogwheels when "Scratch" is held down
 - LEDs: Hotcue, Sync, Recording, Mic On, Play (flashes to BPM), Cue (flashes to on-screen Cue), Headphone Cue / Pre-Fader Listen

 ## To Do: